GoogleCloudPlatform/app-gradle-plugin/CONTRIBUTING.md

-# Contributing to gcloud java wrapper
+# Contributing to App Gradle Plugin

-The gcloud-app gradle plugin is an open source project, we appreciate your help!
+The App Gradle Plugin is an open source project, we appreciate your help!

 ## Contributing code